databricks/spark-xml/README.md

 * `path`: Location to write files.
 * `rowTag`: The row tag of your xml files to treat as a row.
 For example, in `<books> <book><book> ...</books>`, the appropriate value would be `book`.
 Default is `ROW`.
 * `rootTag`: The root tag of your xml files to treat as the root.
 For example, in `<books> <book><book> ...</books>`, the appropriate value would be `books`.
 It can include basic attributes by specifying a value like `books foo="bar"` (as of 0.11.0).
 Default is `ROWS`.
 * `declaration`: Content of XML declaration to write at the start of every output XML file, before the `rootTag`.
 For example, a value of `foo` causes `<?xml foo?>` to be written.
-Set to null or empty to suppress.
+Set to empty string to suppress.
 Defaults to `version="1.0" encoding="UTF-8" standalone="yes"`.
 New in 0.14.0.
 * `nullValue`: The value to write `null` value.
 Default is string `null`.
 When this is `null`, it does not write attributes and elements for fields.
 * `attributePrefix`: The prefix for attributes so that we can differentiating attributes and elements.
 This will be the prefix for field names.
 Default is `_`.
 * `valueTag`: The tag used for the value when there are attributes in the element having no child.
 Default is `_VALUE`.